Europe East ATLAS of Plucked Instruments

 celo / celovic

-Playing is with a thick plectrum.
+Playing the celo is bass runs with a thick plectrum.

 top